‘Casino Royale’: How To Reveal Character Through Action Just Like 007

 Let’s take a closer look at the structure of this sequence according to Lessons from a Screenplay.
 The sequence has a three act structure similar to the basic structure found in the majority of Hollywood screenplays.

 Act One begins with some quick exposition to set the scene.
 The objective is to catch a bomb-maker.
 But after an agent’s cover is blown, the bomb-maker realizes he’s being watched and takes off.
 Bond is forced into action, and gives chase.
 This is the inciting incident.
 Generally, an inciting incident is some kind of offense, wrong-doing, or injustice that spurs the hero into action.
+Here, the inciting incident is a mistake that the inexperienced agent Carter makes when he touches his ear.

 As the chase begins, both characters abilities are revealed through comparison.
 Bond soon realizes his abilities are outmatched by Mollaka’s parkour skills.
 He needs to level the playing field fast.
 So Bond hijacks a bulldozer, and crashes through fences, and construction supplies to get to Mollaka.
 The bulldozer is a nice metaphor for Bond’s approach to “getting the job done.”
 And his choices reveal he is resourceful, unstoppable and a blunt instrument.